Oscar Wegner: Coaching System

-According to Bill Tilden: "The game of tennis is one great circle that never quite closes.
-Progress will not allow a complete return to the old style...the ground stroke game was the style of the past, just as it will be the style of the future; but the modern method of making ground strokes is a very different thing from the one used by the old-time stars.".
 Oscar Wegner recognized early on in his coaching career, that the way tennis was traditionally taught bore little resemblance to the way the pros played.
-Thanks to his keen eye and experience on the tour he was able to distinguish between the "modern" method as Tilden referred to it and the traditional techniques and so-called conventional wisdom of tennis instruction, and set out to devise a more effective approach.
+Thanks to his keen eye and experience on the tour he was able to distinguish between the "modern" method referred to by Bill Tilden and the traditional techniques and so-called conventional wisdom of tennis instruction, and set out to devise a more effective approach.
 His system of teaching tennis is based on the premise that players at every age and ability level can and should use the same basic techniques employed by the top players in the game, hence his motto "Play Like The Pros".
 The system is based on allowing the player to use instinct and natural movement together with fundamental techniques that emulate the best strokes of the all-time great players in tennis.
 These fundamentals include an emphasis on open stance, highly developed hand–eye coordination, impeccable timing characterized by waiting rather than early preparation of the stroke, and absence of self-conscious emphasis on footwork.
 The simplicity of the method is summed in the phrase "Find, Feel, Finish".